Psalms For Life

 Don’t delay, YHWH!

 Even more surprising is the fact that David anchors his prayer in joy.
 He knows God dwarfs the evil and oppression he’s up against and will yet overcome it.
-He prays it will happen—that all who seek God and love what he’s doing to put things right in the world will rejoice in him and celebrate his greatness.
+He prays that will happen—that all who seek God and love what he’s doing to put things right in the world will rejoice in him and celebrate his greatness.
 Though David is weak and helpless without God, he believes joy will yet triumph over pain.
 And he’s determined to declare that truth for however long it takes for the darkness to give way to light.

 God, I long for the day when your light dispels every last shadow and you wipe every tear from our eyes.
 I believe it will come.
 But it often seems such a long way off.
 You’re my help and deliverer.
 Don’t delay!
 May all who seek you be glad and rejoice in you.
 Amen.